PDC-support/hpc-intro-retired/_episodes/01-linux.md

 **Hint:** For immediate job-state change notifications, use ``set notify``.
 To automatically stop background processes if they try writing to the screen ``stty tostop``

----

-#### Exiting the shell and the 'screen' utility

-``logout`` or Ctrl-d (if you don't want Ctrl-d to quit, set ``export IGNOREEOF=1`` in *.bashrc*).

-However, quitting your shell can be annoying if you have customized your environment and would need to start over when reopening the shell.
-Luckily there are programs so that you don't have to start over.
-In order to keep your sessions running while you logged out, you should learn about the ``screen`` program:

- - ``screen`` to start a session
- - *Ctrl-a d* to detach the session while you are connected
- - ``screen -ls`` to list currently running sessions
- - ``screen -rx <session_id>`` to attach to the session (use TAB for the autocompletion or skip <session_id> if there is only one session running)
- - ``tmux`` is a newer program with the same style.
-It has some extra features and some missing features still.

-Some people have their ``screen`` open forever, which just keeps running and never gets closed.
-Wherever they are, they ssh in, connect, and resume right where they left off.

 > ## Exercise: Processes
 >
 >  - Find out with *man* how to use *top* / *pstree* / *ps* to list all the running processes that belong to you.